tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.assert_variables_initialized.md

 Returns an Op to check if variables are initialized.

+NOTE: This function is obsolete and will be removed in 6 months.
+Please change your implementation to use `report_uninitialized_variables()`.

 When run, the returned Op will raise the exception `FailedPreconditionError` if any of the variables has not yet been initialized.